quellabs/signal-hub/README.md

 1. Determines the correct namespace for the given directory using PSR-4 rules
 2. Recursively scans the directory and all subdirectories
 3. Converts file paths to fully qualified class names
-4. Filters the results by suffix if requested
+4. Applies any provided filter callback to determine which classes to include
-5. Only includes classes that actually exist and can be loaded
+5. Only includes classes that meet the filter criteria (if a filter is provided)

 ### Example: Finding All Controller Classes